 If your health care provider has advised you to follow a particular feeding and waking schedule, you should wait until they’ve cleared you to stop.
 But, in general, “all things being equal, once your baby returns to their birth weight, you can stop waking them up,” explains Jennifer Jordan, a breastfeeding expert with Aeroflow.

 How often should you wake your baby before they reach their birth weight?

-IBCLC Tera Hamann tells Romper that until your baby reaches the two-week mark, you should wake them at least every three hours to breastfeed until they reach their birth weight.
+The general guidance that lactation consultants give is that until your baby reaches the two-week mark, you should wake them at least every three hours to breastfeed until they reach their birth weight, IBCLC Tera Hamann tells Romper.
 After that, she says you can allow them to sleep as long as they are getting eight to 12 feedings in a day.
 “It’s always a good idea to keep track of feedings and diapers in the first few weeks while your baby is establishing what will be their normal growth curve,” Hamann says.
-She adds that as a generalization, reaching birth weight is the milestone for letting your baby sleep longer.

-Natero explains that breastfeeding moms should know that it's very common and normal for babies to wake up at night to nurse, especially in the first few months, so if your baby does wake up, it’s important to feed them.
+Breastfeeding parents should know that it's very common and normal for babies to wake up at night to nurse, especially in the first few months, so if your newborn does wake up, it’s important to feed them.
 “Moms should feed their baby on demand with cues,” suggests Natero, “to assure that their baby’s needs are met, and to establish and maintain her milk supply.”

-Both Natero and Jordan emphasize the importance of including your pediatrician or IBCLC when figuring out how much nutrition or milk your baby needs.
-Jordan says that at your baby’s two week follow up visit, if your baby has returned to birth weight, you can ask your pediatrician if it is OK to let them sleep through the night.
-Your doctor will be able to evaluate your baby’s health and weight, and give you the best advice as to what your breastfeeding schedule should look like.
+Both Natero and Jordan emphasize the importance of including your pediatrician or IBCLC when figuring out how much nutrition or milk your baby needs and how often they need it.
+At your baby’s two-week follow-up visit, your doctor will be able to evaluate your baby’s health and weight, and give you the best advice as to what a good breastfeeding schedule might look like.